 When creating your CV it is important to remember what you actually need it for.
 Whilst it won’t get you the job of your dreams, it will hopefully get you an interview with a company you want to work for.
 Research shows that the average recruiter only spends 20 to 30 seconds glancing at a CV so it is essential that yours has the capacity to grab the recruiter’s attention very quickly, making him or her really want to meet you.
 There is no one way of writing a CV, but below are some useful tips on what we believe should, and perhaps as importantly, should not be included:

-The perfect CV in 10 steps:
+The perfect CV for a job in property, in 10 steps:

 - Keep it brief.
 Only in exceptional circumstances should a CV be more than two pages, and any shorter and you may keep the reader guessing.
 Only use white paper, and avoid fancy typefaces or any other colour than black.
 Your CV is a business document and should be presented as such.
 Whilst the font and size you use are personal preference, we would advise Arial 11.